 Interchanging the terms marketing and advertising is commonplace today.
-However, understanding the difference between the two is important in order to apply them to your competitive strategy effectively.
+However, understanding the difference between the two is important to effectively apply them to your competitive strategy.

 Advertising is paid media used to promote a product or service.

 Marketing is the strategic planning, implementing, and tracking of a mix of media and business components toward a specific campaign.

 In other words, advertising is the promotional piece to the marketing mix that generates buzz around a product or service.
 Advertising gives the consumer information on the product and the next steps to take to make the purchase.
 For example, with the influx of CRE construction in DFW, an agency might design a plan that includes banners.
 The banners are used to draw the audience to that campaign and connect with the consumers.